Custom Healthcare Software: Build vs Buy for Startups

 They don’t need a custom EHR.
 They need a custom intake and matching module that fits easily in their existing system.

-That’s a $30,000–$50,000 custom development project, not a full platform rebuild.
-It integrates via HL7 FHIR APIs, it’s HIPAA-compliant, and it solves the one problem that was actually holding them back.
+That’s a $30,000–$50,000 custom build — closer in scope to our HIPAA-compliant therapy platform case study than a full platform rebuild.
+It integrates via HL7 FHIR APIs, follows the HIPAA-compliant app playbook, and solves the one problem that was actually holding them back.
 Everything else stays on their existing stack until and unless they outgrow it.

 A small clinic owner with a $40K budget.
 A founder with seed funding and one shot to get the MVP right.
 That’s who this approach is built for.